DevCycleHQ/devcycle-docs/docs/home/feature-management/features-and-variables/targeting-users.md

 ### Create & Manage Audiences in the Dashboard

 When Audiences have been enabled for your organization, you will see an Audiences tab at the top of your navigation bar.
-Here you will be able to see all Audiences that have been created within your project.
+Here you will be able to view all Audiences that have been created within your project.

 ![Audiences Tab](/july-2023-audiences-tab-example.png)